 Campbellsville University is fully accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-Other Justice Studies Concentrations
+Other Criminal Justices Concentrations

-The online justice studies degree from Campbellsville University consists of 36 credit hours—15 credits of core curriculum courses, 18 credits in either track, plus an elective course.
+The online criminal justice degree from Campbellsville University consists of 36 credit hours—15 credits of core curriculum courses, 18 credits in either track, plus an elective course.
 The program can be completed within two years.

 - CJ 500: Leadership in a Diverse Society

 - CJ 505: Ethics and Leadership in Criminal Justice Organizations